davidherook/strava/README.md

 ```

-This will write all activity and stream data to `data/activity_data.csv`
+This will write all activity and stream data to `output/activity_data.csv` so that you can make a [dashboard of all your activities](https://public.tableau.com/profile/david.herook#!/vizhome/PandemicRuns/PandemicRuns)